NeilMcB/odin/README.md

 Exercise repos are "forked" into directiories under `exercises`.

+A readymade boilerplate page with a linked script for exploring JavaScript is available under `scratch`.

 ## TODO

 1. Once setup with `npm`, run the following checks locally and with CI; currently just running via VSCode extensions: